-Several years ago, I embarked on a project called “Silent Echoes”.
+This post is dedicated to my dear friend “Chief” Nancy Several years ago, I embarked on a project called “Silent Echoes”.
 It involved noticing how people used the space around the outside of their homes, and also refuted the common belief that every row house is exactly the same.
 Below is the text that wasContinue reading “Silent Echoes”

 If you were around in the 1970s, you probably had the experience of going to a restaurant and, after your salad or whatever was placed before you, a waiter came over with a giant pepper mill offering you fresh ground pepper.
-And, no doubt, you were so intrigued by this odd offer that you accepted having no idea of the results.
+And, no doubt, you were so intrigued by this odd offer that you acceptedContinue reading “When The New Normal Makes No Sense”

 The Cookie Cutter House Project is based on a number of things.
 Houses and buildings appeared in my former work because I lived in an old, large city and became part of my subconscious.
 Recently, I moved to a totally new environment comprised of a mix of rural and suburban landscape.
-Overdevelopment and a lack of housing for the booming population are major concerns.
-In addition, when I did move, I left the only place I ever knew as “home” and I believe this project is helping me address and possibly redefine my thoughts on home and community.
-Read More »
+Overdevelopment and a lackContinue reading “Intro to the Cookie Cutter House Project & Beginning the Artwork”

 My work process started to include a variety of papers, many of which I made or altered by painting or printmaking techniques.
 I have tried a number of different surfaces but paper remains my favorite to this day.
-The satisfaction of making paper and altering the surfaces of manufactured paper resulted in my including other materials in my work such as stitching and wire.
-The house and building imagery increased and also seemed to go from grand buildings (as in the cut paper work in my last post) to singular structures and small groups of less grand buildings.
-Other samples of this work are shown in this post.
+The satisfaction of making paper and altering the surfaces of manufactured paper resulted in my including otherContinue reading “The Origins of the Cookie Cutter House Project ~ Part 2”

 Houses and buildings have long been represented in my artwork.
 I believe that even though certain imagery may remain in an artist’s work, the meaning of those images can change over time.
-When I teach, I often refer to such imagery as personal symbols.